 Southwark Council is required by law to protect the public funds it administers.
 We may share information provided to it with other bodies responsible for auditing or administering public funds, law enforcement agencies, or undertake local anti-fraud initiatives, in order to prevent and detect fraud or money laundering.
 If false or inaccurate information is provided and fraud is identified, details will be passed to fraud prevention agencies for the prevention of further fraud and money laundering.

-From 1 April 2015 the National Fraud Initiative will be conducted using the data matching powers bestowed on the Minister for the Cabinet Office by Part 6 of the Local Audit and Accountability Act 2014 (LAAA).
-Previous exercises were conducted by the Audit Commission under Part IIA of the Audit Commission Act 1998.
+Southwark Council has a statutory duty to participate in the National Fraud Initiative data matching exercise 2018 to 2019.
+The exercise will be conducted using the data matching powers bestowed on the Minister for the Cabinet Office by Part 6 of the Local Audit and Accountability Act 2014 (LAAA).
 The provision of data by the council to the Minister does not require the consent of the individuals concerned.

-For further information on the Cabinet Office’s legal powers and the reasons why it matches particular information, see https://www.gov.uk/government/publications/fair-processing-national-fraud-initiative/fair-processing-level-3-full-text .
-For further information on data matching at Southwark contact Norman Coombe on 020 7525 7678.
+For further information on the Cabinet Office’s legal powers and the reasons why it matches particular information.
+For further information on data matching at Southwark Council contact Nicholas Welburn by emailing Nicholas.Welburn@southwark.gov.uk.